-I{ZQRGL} If the PE error state reports that software can recover execution, or that software isolation might be possible because the error is synchronized by Error synchronization events, this does not necessarily mean that the error can be recovered from because the error in the system might be one which does not allow software to recover the operation.
+If the PE error state reports that software can recover execution, or that software isolation might be possible because the error is synchronized by Error synchronization events, then this does not necessarily mean that the error can be recovered from because the error in the system might be one which does not allow software to recover the operation.
 Rather, software might be able to recover if it can repair the error and continue.

-For example, the component that originally detected the error and signaled it to the PE might record in a RAS System Architecture node that the error is uncontainable at the component, meaning the system has to be shut down to avoid catastrophic failure.
-The in-band error response to the PE is not required to signal the severity of the error to the PE.
+A component detects an error when accessed by a PE, and records in a Chapter 3 RAS System Architecture node that the error is uncontainable at the component, meaning the system has to be shut down to avoid catastrophic failure.

+The component signals the error with an in-band error response to a PE, which does not report the severity of the error.
 The recorded PE error state refers only to the PE, not the system error state.

-If the in-band error response can signal the severity of the error to the PE, the PE might use this information to elect to report the PE error state as other than Recoverable state (UER).
-For example, if a processor cache detects an uncontainable tag RAM error, the PE might report the PE error state as Uncontainable (UC), even though the state of the PE itself is recoverable.
+If the in-band error response can signal the severity of the error to the PE, then the PE might use this information to elect to report the PE error state as the severity of error reported to it, if permitted by the preceding rules.

 However, this is not required, and software must not rely on this behavior and should determine from the system whether the error is recoverable at the system level.

+A processor cache detects an uncontainable tag RAM error, and the PE reports the PE error state as Uncontainable (UC), even though the state of the PE itself is Recoverable state (UER).
+Rokelb allows this.

+• 2.1.2 PE error propagation.

+IWBVYC

-- PE error propagation - Error synchronization event
+• 2.4 Error synchronization event.